NyanSequitur/M1-Project/README.md

 This program pulls a list of planes from the opensky network (opensky-network.org/) and runs search functions on it, such as finding the closest plane to a given pair of latitude and longitude values, or finding the distance between two known planes.
 It can also just print the information of a known plane.
+It is written entirely in C++, and uses

 FUTURE PLANS:
 - Convert the category property to be parsed into an enum, instead of storing it as an int and then having a lookup table printed.